schinta99/schinta_Portfolio/README.md

 # What I hope to learn
 1. Good Data Visualization
-2. Effective Data Communication with leadership
+2. Effective Communication of data with leadership
 3. Understand how to make good charts based on any kind of data.